 In the St. Lawrence, observations from the PWLN are provided by the "Système d'information sur les niveaux d'eaux côtières et océaniques", known as the SINECO network, an operational system for observation and forecast of water levels that covers the whole St. Lawrence Seaway from Montréal to Cap-aux-Meules.
 This network supports data acquisition, validation, management and dissemination by modern means of communication.

-The network is made up of 20 stations placed at strategic locations along the seaway where water levels are measured.
+The network is made of stations placed at strategic locations along the seaway where water levels are measured.
 Stations are equipped with sensors for hydrostatic pressure, atmospheric pressure, water temperature, and water salinity (salinity is only monitored at stations downstream of Île d'Orléans).
 The sensors are placed at depths varying between 3 and 10 metres depending on the station's set-up and water level fluctuations.
 Depth and water level data are referred to chart datum.

 Note: environmental data (temperature, salinity, atmospheric pressure) are available only as is and no quality control has been done.

 The water level forecasts for the St. Lawrence River result from a one-dimensional model (Lefaivre et al. 2009) that integrates the flows from Lake Ontario, the Ottawa River basin, and other rivers to the St. Lawrence River.
 The model integrates the influence of tides and also the atmospheric forcing over the first 48 hours to be able to anticipate storm surges.
 Moreover, the model assimilates new observations in real time in order to increase its accuracy.